 The Language Nest

-Most importantly, all the money that is raised through the Language Nest will be put towards care home classes.
-That’s to say, each and every penny of surplus revenue will be used to cross-subsidise classes for older adults and those living with dementia across Scotland.
+Most importantly, all the money that is raised through the Language Nest is put towards care home classes.
+That’s to say, each and every penny of surplus revenue is used to cross-subsidise classes for older adults and those living with dementia across Scotland.
 As such, we see the Nest not only as a way to change perceptions of language learning, but as means to expand our social impact and reach a greater number of people living with dementia.
 It also means that any student joining our flock will not only gain from the benefits of language learning, but can feel good about having created a positive effect on society.
 Everyone’s a winner.